This page is based on the 1993 Jepson Manual.

 Bioregional distribution: n Cascade Range, Central Coast, n High Sierra Nevada, San Jacinto Mountains, Modoc Plateau

-Distribution outside California: to British Columbia, e N.America, Mexico
+Distribution outside California: to British Columbia, eastern N.America, Mexico

 Synonyms: R. subrigidus W.B.
 Drew